winterashleygayle/winterashleygayle.github.io/_posts/2026-08-27-girl-friday.md

 The first called the office looking for my boss, who is currently on vacation.
 I told him when John would be back, and there was a little pause.

 Then he said, “You know, I’m really proud of you, Ashley.
-You’re putting yourself through school and doing something with yourself.”
+You’re putting yourself through school and doing something with yourself.
+It's really wonderful.”

 That stopped me.